mickadespres/Python-RAT/README.md

 2. After that, you will be prompted to choose an attack option

 ### Requirements

+* Tested with root privileges
 * A linux target system
 * A linux client system

 ### I really appreciate all kinds of feedback.
 Thanks for using and testing this tool.